ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 partition the documents into sections.
 Sections consist of groups of sentences sharing a common purpose such as "History of Present Illness", "Medications", or "Discharge Instructions".
-Effective section tagging reduces the amount of text that must be processed to perform a given task.
+Effective section tagging can reduce the amount of text that must be processed to perform a given natural language processing task.
 This document describes the Clarity section tagger and how it works.

 The starting point for the section tagger is the open-source SecTag database of Denny and colleagues [1]_.